- A recent report from Fidelity outlines the Social Security disparities between men and women.

 - Women should prioritize saving as part of their retirement strategy.

 Getting old comes with drawbacks for everyone, but it presents unique challenges to women.
 Women are likely to be dependent on one income as they age, according to Fidelity Investments.
 Plus, women generally receive a lower average Social Security income than men, and single women can’t plan on receiving survivor benefits from their deceased spouses.
-With those two facts in mind, women might want to start strategizing now for how they’ll tackle retirement.
+With those two facts in mind, women might want to start strategizing now for how they’ll tackle retirement and consider starting as early as possible.

 Women not only outlive men; they also receive fewer benefits, according to the Social Security Administration: